-Newly developed medium may be useful for human health, biofuel production, moreJune 26th, 2013 by Paul Schattenberg in Health /
+Newly developed medium may be useful for human health, biofuel production, moreJune 26, 2013 by Paul Schattenberg in Medicine & Health / Health

 Texas A&M University System scientists from the departments of nutrition and food science and poultry science have developed a new medium for the cultivation of beneficial microorganisms called lactobacilli.

 A better understanding of lactobacilli metabolism can help improve feed efficiency in animals and combat malnutrition in humans, according to the researchers.